 Old Exam Pattern | Till Dec 2109

-Just in case you need to know the old method of PMP exam.
+Just in case you need to know the old method of the PMP exam.
 But it is still active.

 PMP questions pool is broken down into 5 Process Groups: